Extradition in the United Arab Emirates

 Additionally, specific aspects of extradition are contained in the Constitution, the Criminal Code, and the Criminal Procedure Code of the UAE.
 In particular, the country’s Constitution prohibits the extradition of its own citizens and political refugees.

 Federal Law No. 39 governs cooperation between the UAE and other countries in the field of criminal justice.
-It also contains conditions for extradition:
+It also contains conditions for a successful Dubai extradition:

-- Extradition is possible if the person has already been sentenced to imprisonment for a term of 6 months or more, or if the crime’s sanctions stipulate a prison sentence of 1 year or longer
+- Extradition is possible if the person has already been sentenced to imprisonment for a term of at least 1 year, or if the crime’s sanctions stipulate a prison sentence of 1 year or longer.

 Countries with Extradition Treaties with the UAE